-2.28 Dotted Quarter-notes and Longer Notes
+D. Dotted Quarter-notes and Longer Notes

-Dotted quarter-notes in swing are not all the same value.
+Dotted quarter-notes in swing are not all the same value, even when they are side-by-side.

 7 Downbeat dotted quarter-notes get five triplets; offbeat dotted quarters get four triplets.
 Like eighth-notes, side-by-side dotted quarters vary in length.
 The quarter-note portion always gets three triplets; the dot (which represents an eighth-note) gets two if on the beat, or one if off the beat, just like a swing eighth-note.
 For example:

-Example 2.28 - Dividing dotted-quarter values into triplets
+Example D - Dividing dotted-quarter values into triplets